nakamura-to/deku/README.md

 ### Error Handling

-deku.js can handle the value missings.
+deku.js can handle value/processor/partial missings.
-This feature is useful for debugging.
+This features are useful for debugging.

 > javascript